 Three of the passengers were able to unfasten their seat-belts, swim to the surface, and eventually to safety 300 yards away.
-Unfortunately, one of the passengers was unable to unfasten their seat belt in time and did not make it.
+Unfortunately, one of the passengers could not unfasten their seat belts in time and did not make it.

 Gary Hart highlighted the terrible events of their plane crash in his autobiography, My Life In Wrestling…With A Little Help From My Friends:

 “On February 19th, 1975, we had a show in the Miami Convention Center.
 After the matches, Bobby Shane, Buddy Colt, Dennis McCord, and I left the arena and went to Wolfie’s to get something to eat, and then we went to the airport to board Buddy’s plane – a single-engine Cessna 173 – to go home to Tampa.
 Buddy was flying the plane, Dennis was next to him, Bobby was behind Buddy, and I was behind Dennis.

 “When we had originally flown into Miami, Bobby was behind Dennis, but I asked if we could switch seats going back because Dennis wasn’t as tall as Buddy, and I could have more legroom.
 Bobby didn’t mind at all because it was going to be a ‘working flight.’

 “As I mentioned in the previous chapter, Bobby was in the process of taking over the book from Bill Watts.
 As Bill’s assistant, I was reviewing the TV formats and going over the building managers with him, and I was also going to help him book a few shows during the flight, as well.